rnjhnd/java-design-patterns-portfolio/09-observer-design-pattern/news-subscription-service-system/README.md

-# Real-Time News Subscription Service
+# News Subscription Service System

 A Java implementation of the **Observer Design Pattern** for real-time news subscription management.
 This project demonstrates how to build a scalable, decoupled notification system where subscribers receive immediate updates when breaking news is published.